Containerizing ML Applications with Docker

 The .dockerignore keeps the context honest

-Before Docker builds anything, it sends the build context to the daemon.
-Without a .dockerignore, that means your .venv, the .git history, the dataset cache, and every __pycache__ get shipped over — slow, and a great way to accidentally bake a secret into an image.
-Our .dockerignore is the guest list in reverse:
+Before Docker builds anything, it sends the build context to the Docker daemon.
+Without a .dockerignore, that means your .venv, the .git history, the dataset cache, and every __pycache__ folder get sent along, which is slow, and an easy way to accidentally bake a secret into an image.
+Our .dockerignore lists everything that must stay out:

 .venv/